wjabrac/agent-mono/docs/quickstart.md

 # Quick start

 This guide shows how to try the experimental agent runtime.
+For an overview of the architecture and features, see the [README](../README.md).

 ## Installation